Ahmed-Arafat10/Pointers-In-C-CPP/README.md

 > `size_t` is a datatype that stores positive integer only like `unsigned`,
 > the size cannot be 0 or any negative value <br>

-> Remember: you cannot dereferencing a void pointer as it is a generic pointer type, so that we have to typecast it
+> Remember: you cannot de-referencing a void pointer as it is a generic pointer type, so that we have to typecast it

 > In `realloc` function, if the new size is greater than the old one, here the compiler see if it can extend the old
 > block it will do that